 Problems with the Compressor or Air End

-Issues in the compressor or the air end can also cause a humming sound but prevent the air compressor from starting.
+Other issues in the compressor system can also cause a humming sound but prevent the air compressor from starting.
 While some problems are common to all compressor types, others may be specific to certain types of air compressors (e.g., reciprocating or rotary screw).

 Pressure Issues

-If there’s excess pressure in the air end of the compressor, it might be hard for the motor to start.
-This might be due to a faulty pressure switch, which should cut off the motor once a certain pressure is reached.
-It could also be caused by an air compressor unloader valve malfunction; this is the valve that is supposed to release excess pressure when the compressor stops.
+If there’s excess internal pressure in the compressor, it might be hard for the motor to start.
+This could be caused by an unloader valve malfunction; this is the valve that is supposed to release internal pressure when the compressor stops.

 Check Valve Failure

-The tank check valve allows air to flow in one direction only, from the pump to the tank.
-If the check valve is stuck or not functioning properly, air can flow back toward the pump, causing tank pressure to build up.
+The check valve allows air to flow in one direction only, from the compressor to the system.
+If the check valve is stuck or not functioning properly, air can backflow into the compressor.
 This could make the electric motor work harder upon startup and lead to a humming sound.

 Lubrication Issues